Club Penguin: Decline and discontinuation (2015–2017)

 In April 2015, it was revealed that Disney Interactive had laid off 28 members of Club Penguin's Kelowna headquarters due to the game's declining popularity.
 The company's UK office in Brighton was shut down around April 17, 2015.
 Some employees in the Los Angeles office were also let go.
 Disney Interactive replied to Castanet on the layoffs: "Disney Interactive continually looks to find ways to create efficiencies and streamline our operations.
 As part of this ongoing process, we are consolidating a small number of teams and are undergoing a targeted reduction in workforce."

 On September 2, 2015, Club Penguin closed down the German and Russian versions of the site.
 A spin-off mobile app, Puffle Wild, was removed from the App Store and Google Play the same day in order to allow Disney Interactive to focus on Club Penguin.
 On January 11, 2016, the Sled Racer and SoundStudio apps (the former being an original game and the latter being a port of a game on the website) followed suit.
 With the closure of Disney Interactive in 2015, Club Penguin side-projects wound down to allow a streamlined effort to focus on the core Club Penguin experience; this involved the layoffs of 30 Disney Studios Canada staff.

 On January 30, 2017, Club Penguin announced that the current game would be discontinued on March 29, 2017, to make way for its successor, Club Penguin Island.
 Membership payments for the original game were no longer accepted as of January 31, 2017, with paid members slated to receive emails about membership and refunds.

-It became popular in the final weeks of Club Penguin to attempt speedruns to see how fast users could get banned from the site; the fastest world record was a tool-assisted speedrun (TAS).
+It became popular in the final weeks of Club Penguin for users to attempt speedruns to see how fast they could get banned from the game, by creating an account and entering profanity in the chat.
+The fastest times were under 40 seconds, with a tool-assisted speedrun (TAS) of 29 seconds.

 Days before the shut down, Club Penguin announced that on the final day of the game's operation, all users would be given a free membership until the servers were disconnected.

-Multiplayer transmissions stopped and, twenty seconds later on March 30, 2017 @ 00:01:39 PDT (07:01:39 UTC), Club Penguin's servers were officially shut down.
-A message would appear on screen for all players, saying "The connection has been lost.
+Multiplayer transmissions stopped and, twenty seconds later on March 30, 2017 @ 00:01 PDT (07:01 UTC), Club Penguin's servers were officially shut down.
+A message appeared on screen for all players, saying "The connection has been lost.
 Thank you for playing Club Penguin.
 Waddle on!"